MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 ---
-title: Overview of Process Advisor | Microsoft Docs
+title: Work with processes and recordings | Microsoft Docs
-description: Overview of the Process Advisor feature in Power Automate.
+description: How to create and work with processes in Process Advisor.
 services: ''
 suite: flow
 documentationcenter: na